omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 ### Enable 2FA

-To enable the two-factor authentication, the client must provide `passcode` to the api.
-The `passcode` is generated from the `secret_2fa_code`.
-The section below will explain how can we get it.
+To enable two-factor authentication, a secret code must be provided.
+This secret code is generated through an endpoint of the eWallet.
+The section below will explain how to get one.

 #### Create a Secret Code

-The secret code is a unique 16 character alphanumeric code used to create a time-based one-time-password code (the code that invalidates for every x seconds)
+The secret code is a unique 16 character alphanumeric code used to create the time-based one-time passcodes (each generated code will only be valid for x seconds).

-To create a secret code, calling to `/me.create_secret_code` like the following structure:
+To create a secret code, call to `/me.create_secret_code` with the appropriate parameters:

 ```bash
 curl http://localhost:4000/api/admin/me.create_secret_code \